Sepultura: Dante XXI, departure of Igor Cavalera, and A-Lex (2006–2010)

 Sepultura's tenth studio album, Dante XXI, was released on March 14, 2006.
 It is a concept album based on Dante Alighieri's The Divine Comedy.
 Music videos were released for the songs "Convicted in Life" and "Ostia".
 AllMusic gave the album 3.5 stars out of 5 and said that, "Overall, Dante XXI is easily one of Sepultura's strongest releases to feature Green on vocals."

 In a 2007 interview with Revolver magazine, Max Cavalera stated that he and Igor, both of whom had recently reconciled after a near decade-long feud, would reunite with the original Sepultura lineup.
 There were rumors that the reunited lineup would play on the main stage at Ozzfest 2007.
-However, Kisser said there would be no reunion.
+However, Kisser clarified that there would be no reunion.
 Instead, Igor Cavalera left Sepultura after the release of Dante XXI and was replaced by Brazilian drummer Jean Dolabella, leaving the band without any original members.
 After leaving Sepultura, Igor and Max formed Cavalera Conspiracy.

 The band was a featured musical guest at the Latin Grammy Awards of 2008 on November 13.
 They performed a cover of "The Girl from Ipanema", and "We've Lost You" from the album A-Lex.
 The 9th annual Latin Grammy Awards ceremony was held at the Toyota Center in Houston, Texas and aired on Univision.
 Sepultura also appeared in a successful ad campaign for Volkswagen motors commercial that aired nationally throughout Brazil in 2008.
 The spot said that "it's the first time you've seen Sepultura like this.
 And a Sedan like this one too".
 The Volkswagen TV spot shows Sepultura playing bossa nova, as opposed to its heavy metal style, to say that "you never saw something like this, as you never saw a car like the new Voyage."

 Sepultura released A-Lex on January 26, 2009.
-This was the first Sepultura album to include neither Cavalera brother, with bassist Paulo Jr. the sole remaining member from the band's debut album.
+This was the first Sepultura album to include neither Cavalera brother, with bassist Paulo Jr. as the sole remaining member from the band's debut album.
 A-Lex is a concept album based on the book A Clockwork Orange.
 The album was recorded at Trama Studios in São Paulo, Brazil, and produced by Stanley Soares.
 AllMusic gave the album 4 stars out of 5 and said, "Personnel changes can have a very negative effect on a band, but Sepultura have maintained their vitality all these years – and that vitality is alive and well on the superb A-Lex."
 In the same year, Andreas Kisser contributed his recipe for "Churrasco in Soy Sauce" to Hellbent for Cooking: The Heavy Metal Cookbook, stating that he prefers his meat "medium-rare".
 Sepultura supported Metallica on January 30 and 31, 2010, at the Morumbi Stadium in São Paulo.
 The two concerts were attended by 100,000 people.
 The band filmed a concert DVD in 2010.
 Sepultura played at Kucukciftlik Park, Istanbul, on April 27, 2010.
 On August 8, 2010, they played at the Hevy Music Festival near Folkestone.